-NSLIJ System has established relationships with most managed care companies in the market and these contracts cover most products (HMO, point of service, PPO) and payor types (Medicare, Medicaid, commercial).
-The four managed care companies that represent the largest managed care patient volume within the NSLIJ System are Empire Health Choice/Wellpoint, Oxford Health Plans/United HealthCare, HIP/Vytra and GHI (pending merger), and Aetna US Healthcare.
+The NSLIJ System has established relationships with most managed care companies in the market and these contracts cover most products (HMO, point of service, PPO) and payer types (Medicare, Medicaid, commercial).
+The five managed care companies that represent the largest managed care patient volume within the NSLIJ System are Empire Health Choice/WellPoint, United HealthCare, Emblem Health, CIGNA and Aetna.

 The hospitals of the NSLIJ System, including the Members of the Obligated Group, employ a multifaceted strategy for managed care contracting.
-The goal of the contracting effort is to create mutually beneficial arrangements with managed care payors that will enable the NSLIJ System to maintain and enhance the quality of care provided to patients.
+The goal of the contracting effort is to create mutually beneficial arrangements with managed care payers that will enable the NSLIJ System to maintain and enhance the quality of care provided to patients.
 This strategy was implemented in an effort to allow the NSLIJ System to maintain stable compensation/revenue through a combination of price enhancements and increases in volume to its facilities.
-The contracting initiatives include unified system-wide contracting, payment assurances, limitations on payor denials, periodic interim payments (advances) with certain payors, preferred pricing and volume objectives, open panels for physicians and diversified contracting for various products offered by each carrier.
+The contracting initiatives include unified system-wide contracting, payment assurances, limitations on payer denials, periodic interim payments (advances) with certain payers, preferred pricing and volume objectives, open panels for physicians and diversified contracting for various products offered by each carrier.

-These efforts are taking place despite the increased strength of payors due to a number of factors.
-Payor consolidation in the marketplace would further disadvantage hospitals and result in a small number of managed care payors controlling the majority of discharges.
-Shifts between product types within a particular payor's population may adversely affect expected compensation/revenue.
-In addition, managed care payors have also begun carving out many services (such as Behavioral Health / Substance Abuse or

-Radiology) to third parties, as well as creating sub-networks ("centers of excellence") for high cost services such as cardiac care or bone marrow transplants, restricting the number of providers that may offer these services to their members in return for additional discounts or contract terms favoring the payor.
-In order to respond to these market shifts, the NSLIJ System has implemented a multi-year "payor parity" strategy, which includes relative price parity among payors for tertiary and community hospitals and shift to severity-adjusted case rates.
+These efforts are taking place despite the increased strength of payers due to a number of factors.
+Payer consolidation in the marketplace would further disadvantage hospitals and result in a small number of managed care payers controlling the majority of discharges.
+Shifts between product types within a particular payer's population may adversely affect expected compensation/revenue.
+In addition, managed care payers have also begun carving out many services (such as Behavioral Health / Substance Abuse, Laboratory and Radiology services) to third parties, as well as creating sub-networks ("centers of excellence") for high cost services such as cardiac care, bariatric surgery or bone marrow transplants, restricting the number of providers that may offer these services to their members in return for additional discounts or contract terms favoring the payer.
+In order to respond to these market shifts, the NSLIJ System has implemented a multi-year "payer parity" strategy, which includes relative price parity among payers for tertiary and community hospitals and shift to severity-adjusted case rates.
 While these goals have largely been achieved, a focus has been placed on a move toward product parity so that shifts in product type or benefit design will not have an adverse impact on compensation/revenue.
-Once this has been accomplished, price variations between payors will be based strictly on the intrinsic value a contract may have for each NSLIJ System hospital.
-Examples of this include: provisions regarding volume channeling, more favorable payment terms, participation in "centers of excellence", or the relative size of the payor in the marketplace.
+Once this has been accomplished, price variations between payers will be based strictly on the intrinsic value a contract may have for each NSLIJ System hospital.
+Examples of this include: provisions regarding volume channeling, more favorable payment terms, participation in "centers of excellence", or the relative size of the payer in the marketplace.